haiwera-silk-cd/magento-devdocs/guides/v2.0/cloud/env/environment-vars_magento.md

 </tr>
 <tr>
 <td><code>STATIC_CONTENT_EXCLUDE_THEMES</code></td>
 <td>Themes can include numerous files.
-If you want to skip copying over theme files during deployment, you can set this environment variable.
-For example, the Luma theme is included with {{site.data.var.ece}}.
+If you want to skip copying over theme files during deployment, you can set this environment variable. 例如， the Luma theme is included with {{site.data.var.ece}}.
 You may not need to constantly deploy this theme with your code updates and deployments.
 To exclude, you would add the theme, for example: <code>Magento/luma</code>.
 This is available in all versions.</td>
 <td>not set</td>
 </tr>
 <tr>